camptocamp/lyrx2sld/README.md

 The GeoServer GUI will be available at http://localhost:8080/geoserver/ (credential admin / geoserver).

 With the `convert` target you can convert a symbology and upload it to GeoServer.
-First prepare a folder with the lyrx style file and a SQL script with the layer data and set the variables `BASE_PATH`, `SQL_SCRIPT` and `LYRX_FILE` in `config.mk`.
+First prepare a folder with the lyrx style file and a SQL script with the layer data and set your config.mk file accordingly.
 Then run
 ```
 make convert
 ```